StoreFront Keyword Trick for Session Affinity

 Layer 3 - Citrix Tags on Individual Workers

-The combination of the keyword on the published resource and the tag on the VDA ensures the Delivery Controller routes sessions to the correct worker every time.
+The combination of the keyword on the published resource and the tag on the VDA routes the session to the correct worker every time.
 One Delivery Group.
 No custom brokering logic.
 No code.

 Layer 4 - FSLogix Profile Separation via GPO